RustamIrzaev/homepage-desktop/readme.md

 # Installation

 > At this point you have to clone and build the application by yourself.
 Although, it is quite easy.
-Binaries will be available, but can't say when exactly :/
+Binaries are not planned at this moment :/

 To do so, you need `Node` to be installed.